U.S. Route 70 in North Carolina: James City to Havelock

-Havelock bypass
+Havelock Bypass

 The Havelock Bypass is a planned 10.1 mi four-lane freeway intended to improve existing sections of US 70 and a bypass west of Havelock, through the Croatan National Forest.
+The routing through Havelock would become US 70 Bus.
 Draft and environmental studies began in September 2011 and were completed in January 2016.
-Property acquisition started in 2016, with construction to begin in February 2019.
-Estimated to cost $173 million, it is scheduled to be completed in 2022.
+Property acquisition started in 2016, with construction expected to begin in February 2019 and be completed in 2022 at an estimated cost of $173 million.
+However, construction did not officially begin until August 2019 and with its completion set for May 2024; it was later changed to late-Summer 2024.
+Since that time, the completion has been pushed out to Fall 2025 due to weather delays, although the US 70 east overpass at the east end of the bypass was opened to traffic on June 20, 2024.
+According to Balfour Beatty, the project includes the construction of 15 bridges, which will require around 4.43 million cubic meters of borrow material and 288,000 tonnes of asphalt.